cc-archive/cc-cert-core/contents/licenses/examples.md

 By the end of this unit you should have taken in the view from perhaps some giant and ordinary shoulders.
 Consider what ideas you have gotten from seeing what they have shared.

-You might think about collecting the valuable organizations, or places that included examples relevant to your field of work, and saving them somewhere in your own information toolkit.
+You might think about collecting the valuable organizations, or places that included examples relevant to your field of work, and saving them to your Personal Learning Toolkit.

 Examples are often shared within the [Creative Commons Slack community #general channel](https://creativecommons.slack.com/#general) -- you can join this open community via [https://slack-signup.creativecommons.org/](https://slack-signup.creativecommons.org/).

 Perhaps there are examples you might share with your colleagues, or your social network.
 If you do share, please use the hashtag `#cccert`.